slds-lmu/paper_2023_ci_for_ge/README.md

 * `./renv/` and `renv.lock` are for the reproducible R environment
 * `./results/` contains the final results (such as figures, tables) included in the paper

 ## Reproducibility

 The instructions to reproduce the experiments are separated into:
 1. the dataset generation, see `./datamodels/README.md`.
 Note that the resulting datasets are also made available on [OpenML](https://openml.org), so the main experiments can be reproduced without this step.
+   Note: The code and instructions to reproduce the results are still being cleaned up.
 1. the main experiments, see `./experiments/README.md`.
+   Note: The code and instructions to reproduce the results are still being cleaned up.

 ## Downloading the datasets

 Because of the large size of the [benchmark datasets](https://www.openml.org/search?type=study&study_type=task&id=441), it is important to download them in **parquet** format.
 However, the download might still fail.
 In this case, simply retry until it works.

+## Extending the experiment

+In order to evaluate new inference methods, the following steps need to be followed:

+1. In case the inference method requires a new resampling method that is not yet implemented in `mlr3`, you need to implement a new `Resampling` class, e.g. by adding it to the `inferGE` R package in the folder with the same name.
+   For an example, e.g. see `ResamplingNestedCV`.
+1. Implement the inference method itself, e.g. in the `inferGE` packages.
+   As an example see the `infer_bates.R` file which uses the resample result ccreated by `ResamplingNestedCV`.
+1. Add the resampling method to the experiment definition from `./experiments/resample`.
+1. Add the inferece method to the definitions from `./experiments/ci.R`
+1. Run the resample experiment and then the CIs.

+Don't hesitate to contact us if you want to reuse this code!

+## Converting the Files to another format

+If you don't want to work with R but instead with e.g. python you can achieve this by:

+1. Start the `R` interpreter
+2. Read the relevant `.rds` file using `readRDS(<path>)`
+3. Write the data e.g. to CSV using the `write.csv` function.